Preparation time: 40 minutes

 Preheat oven to 350°F (175°C).

 Grease 4 ramekins with butter.
 Whisk eggs until light and airy.
-Add herbs, half of cheddar cheese, full-fat yogurt or sour cream, salt and pepper.
+Add herbs, half of cheddar cheese, full-fat yogurt or sour cream, salt, and pepper.
 Mix it gently.
 Fill ramekins to almost the top.
 Distribute remaining cheddar cheese on top of the ramekins.
 Bake for 30 minutes or until the tops are golden brown.
 Do not overcook or custards will become dry.
 Let it cool a bit and run a knife around the edges to loosen up the custard.
 Cover ramekins with a plate and turn them upside down.
-Give ramekins a gently jerk and transfer custards to a plate with the aid of a spatula.
+Give ramekins a gentle jerk and transfer custards to a plate with the aid of a spatula.

 Note: Custards may collapse as soon as they are out of the oven.
 Not to worry, they taste equally good.
 You may use any combination of fresh herbs on hand.
 Feel free to try it.